ncatlab/nlab-content/pages/9/7/9/6/6979/content.md

 ## In the foundations of mathematics

-Dependent type theories support various [[foundations of mathematics]] as a logical framework via the [[propositions as some types]] interpretation of dependent type theory, where propositions are the types where every two elements are equal
+Dependent type theory itself support various [[foundations of mathematics]] via the [[propositions as some types]] interpretation of [[dependent type theory]], where propositions are the types where every two elements are equal

 $$\mathrm{isProp}(A) \coloneqq \prod_{x:A} \prod_{y:A} x =_A y$$